 With your mower parked on a flat level surface.
 Measure the blade end from the ground to the blade.
 Record the measurement.
 Rotate the blade 180 degrees and measure from the same spot in the ground to the blade end.
 Record the measurement.

-If you find your mower blade has more than an 1/8” difference between the two measurements, you blade is bent and should not be reused.
+If you find your mower blade has more than a 1/8” difference between the two measurements, your blade is bent and should not be reused.

 Check for a bent blade with the blade off your Bad Boy mower

 For this step, have a good blade you can compare each used blade against.
 Place the used blade on top of your good blade and look for gaps or bend in the blade that shouldn’t be there.
 Do not reuse a blade that does not sit flat against the good blade.